 Our highlight from the savoury dishes has to be the veal fillet; the meat is perfectly cooked medium rare and comes sat on the smoothest celeriac puree, with a jug of bordelaise sauce on the side.
 All three elements were faultless, and though it’s amazing as is, you will want to add a side of chips – they’ve been getting a lot of hype already and we can confirm that they are EPIC.

 Happily the puds are on the same level.
 Milk and cookies, again just three elements – a thick creamy foam covering chunks of chocolate chip cookie and blobs of ganache – is one of those desserts that you wolf down because it tastes so good and then you wanna cry because it’s all gone.
 Cora Pearl is an instant hit… get down there ASAP.
+These guys also knock out one of the best Sunday roasts in London.

 30 Henrietta Street, London WC2E 8NA